WMD-group/MacroDensity/README.md

 ### Active Space

-This checks for plateaus in the electrostatic potential within a volume for a set `tolerance` and prints the result. `cube_size` defines the size of the cube in units of mesh points (NGX/Y/Z). `cube_origin` defines the bottom left point of the cube the "0,0,0" point in fractional coordinates.
+This checks for plateaus in the electrostatic potential within a volume for a set `tolerance` and prints the result. `cube_size` defines the size of the cube in units of mesh points. `cube_origin` defines the bottom left point of the cube the "0,0,0" point in fractional coordinates.

 The function can be run via: